mtford90/siesta/docs/index.md

 </p>
 <hr/>

 The main idea behind Siesta is that models should have a **single source of truth** - that is - only one local object should ever represent a remote resource.

 A traditional ORM maps rows from a relational database to objects.
 Siesta maps objects to and from data transport formats (e.g. JSON) and replaces the SQL queries with HTTP requests.

 Siesta provides a declarative API through which we describe the web services that we'd like to interact with.
 When data is received from these web services, each object is mapped onto its corresponding local representation *including* any nested related objects.

-Siesta then presents powerful ways in which to query and store local objects (thanks to <a href="http://pouchdb.com/">PouchDB</a>) in a browser-agnostic fashion, reducing the number of requests we need to make against each web service.
+Siesta then presents methods with which to query local data.

 ###The Problem

 As ever, this problem is best explained through an example.

 Let's say we're interacting with a web service describing vehicles and their owners.
 We fire off a request to obtain Mike's user details:

 ```javascript
 // GET /users/Mike/